Newsman/PrestaShop-Newsman/README.md

 ## Prestashop 1.6x

 Manual installation:
-Copy the "newsman" directory from this repository to your "modules" shop directory.
+Copy the "newsmanapp" directory from this repository "src/install" to your "modules" shop directory.
-Copy "newsmanfetch.php" to your root directory.

 ## Prestashop 1.7x

-Admin -> Module Manager -> Upload a module -> add "newsman.zip".
+Admin -> Module Manager -> Upload a module -> add "newsmanapp.zip" from "src/install".
-Copy "newsmanfetch.php" to your root directory.

 # Setup
 1. Fill in your Newsman API KEY and User ID and click connect